Every Backpacker’s Dream – Owning Your Own Hostel

 As the saying goes, the dream is free, but the hustle is sold separately, so while many backpackers dream of owning their own backpacker’s hostel, the reality is that only a tiny few will ever be able to do so.
 There are indeed some ideas which can be implemented in order to at least give it a shot, but it’s definitely a long shot.
 If you already had the capital you require then you would have raised it by now.

 There are always some crowd-funding channels available, such as perhaps asking for donations via the likes of Kickstarter.
-If however you start applying the kind of thinking which will give you a better chance of actually raising the money, you’d perhaps be looking towards those markets which remain largely untouched by people targeting the budget traveller.
+If, however you start applying the kind of thinking which will give you a better chance of actually raising the money, you’d perhaps be looking towards those markets which remain largely untouched by people targeting the budget traveller.
+Another way to fund your business idea can be to bring in a fellow digital nomad partner, and then look for some joint venture development finance providing companies, like Imperial Blue, who can help you with the funding, and therefore help you and your partner achieve this dream of yours.

 Insightful market research data that are otherwise mega expensive can be obtained through some clever means, such as looking at the sales figures of a pest control service in Boise, for instance.
 Applying a bit of lateral thinking to the analysis of such data can open you up to a potential funder-base which is not so obviously visible, like collaborating with the property owners that are serviced by the identified pest controller to perhaps do a joint venture, as they would already have an existing property while you can work on the marketing side of the joint venture.